bwitherspoon/mips/README.md

 MIPS
 ====

-A single-issue RISC processor with a classic 5-stage pipeline which implements a subset of the MIPS R2000 instruction set architecture.
+A single-issue RISC processor with a classic 5-stage pipeline in Verilog (IEEE Std 1365-2005).
+The processor implements a subset of the MIPS R2000 instruction set architecture.

 Formats
 -------